abhi5157/abhi5157demo/README.md

 -      anyone intrested feel free to contact.
 - 🌱 I’m currently learning ML and AI, Django and React native and many more
 - 👯 I’m looking to collaborate on Open Source
-- 🤔 I’m looking for help with
-- 💬 Ask me about Latest
+- 💬 Always Intrested in tech talk
 - 📫 How to reach me: Linkedin (https://www.linkedin.com/in/abhishek-joshi-928188202)
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: It’s all about 0’s and 1’s